Stochastic Normalized Gradient Descent with Momentum for Large-Batch Training: Convergence Analysis

-According to Corollary~\ref{corollary:complexity 2 smooth}, the batch size of SNGM can be set as $\OM(\sqrt{\CM})$, which does not rely on the smooth constant $L$, and the $\OM(1/\epsilon^4)$ computation complexity is still guaranteed~(see Table~\ref{tab:comparison}).
-Hence, SNGM can adopt a larger batch size than MSGD, especially when $L$ is large.
+\begin{remark} We make a comparison between MSGD and SNGM in Table~\ref{tab:comparison}.
+We can observe that the batch size of SNGM can be set as $\sqrt{\CM}$, which does not rely on the smoothness constant $L$, and the $\OM(1/\epsilon^4)$ computation complexity is still guaranteed.
+Nevertheless, the batch size of MSGD cannot be larger than $\OM(\sqrt{\CM}/L)$ to achieve the computation complexity of $\OM(1/\epsilon^4)$.
+Hence, SNGM can adopt a larger batch size than MSGD, particularly when $L$ is large. \end{remark}